arp6333/ISTE432-FinalProject/README.md

 ### PostGreSQL conversion

 The project was started in PostGreSQL so nothing needed to change.
-ElephantSQL uses PostGreSQL and the ORM Sequelize allows us to easily control it.
+ElephantSQL uses PostGreSQL and the ORM Sequelize allows us to easily control it using Node.

 ## Unit Testing